 In this research, we introduce the RISE-iEEG model, designed to address the challenges of electrode implantation variability and to overcome the limitations of the approach used in the HTNet model.
 The RISE-iEEG model is built using projection and discriminative networks.
-The projection network maps the iEEG data of individual patients onto a common space using linear mappings, without requiring the MNI coordinates of electrodes.
+The projection network maps the iEEG data of individual participants onto a common space using linear mappings, without requiring the MNI coordinates of electrodes.
 The weights of the projection network in the RISE-iEEG model are tuned during the training step.
-The discriminative network, shared across all patients, has an architecture similar to EEGNet, employing a temporal and spatial convolutional neural network to extract useful features from the data for classification.
-In this study, we discuss the RISE-iEEG architecture, its training process, and model assessment using various datasets.
+The discriminative network has an architecture similar to EEGNet, employing temporal and spatial convolutional neural networks to extract useful features from the data for classification.
+In this study, we discuss the RISE-iEEG architecture, its training process, and model assessment using two datasets.
 We also explore methods to interpret the trained model, aiming to investigate neural encoding mechanisms.
 We believe that post-training and performance analyses will validate the model architecture and demonstrate its utility in building a scalable and generalizable decoder model for iEEG and potentially EEG datasets.

-The subsequent sections of this paper are organized as follows.
-In section 2, we provide a detailed description of the architecture and training process of the RISE-iEEG model.
-In this section, we also define the various cross-validation paradigms used to assess the model's performance.
-In section 3, we introduce the publicly available iEEG datasets used in this research.
-We then present the decoding results of RISE-iEEG and compare them with those from other state-of-the-art decoders, such as HTNet and EEGNet.
-Additionally, we analyze the trained weights of the projection network and elaborate on their connection to potential neural encoding mechanisms.
-In Section 4, we discuss the advantages and limitations of our proposed model compared to other decoder models.
-The conclusions are presented in Section 5.
+The paper is organized as follows: Section 2 explains the RISE-iEEG model, training, and cross-validation.
+Section 3 introduces the iEEG datasets, presents the decoding results, compares them with advanced decoders, and interprets the trained weights.
+Section 4 discusses advantages and limitations, and Section 5 provides the conclusion.